codeonlyjs/cogent/templates/fullstack/readme.md

 The `client` directory contains the client side scripts for your app:

-* `index.html` - the root HTML document for the app
+* `config.js` - config file with app name and description
-* `Main.js` - the main entry point and top-level HTML layout of the site
 * `HomePage.js` - the home page component
+* `Header.js` - the site header bar
+* `index.html` - the HTML entry point for the app
+* `main_ssr.js` - the server-side entry point when using server-side rendering (SSR)
+* `Main.js` - the JavaScript entry point and top-level HTML layout of the site
+* `Meta.js` - meta information component (inserts title and meta tags in head section)
 * `NotFoundPage.js` - the error page if the router can't find a matching route
-* `router.js` - the router
-* `Header` - the site header
 * `vite.config.js` - Vite configuration for bundling the production site

 The `server` directory contains the ExpressJS server:

 * `server.js` - the main entry point to the server
-* `config.js` - configuration settings available to both the server and client apps
+* `config.js` - server side configuration
 * `api.js` - route handler for `/api` routes
 * `public\favicon.svg` - favicon for the site (defaults to CodeOnly logo)
 * `public\logo.svg` - logo use in top-left of the site's header (defaults to CodeOnly logo)